Russel88/DAtest/README.md

     unzip("ANCOM.zip",exdir=getwd())
     install.packages("ancom.R_1.1-3.tar.gz", repos = NULL)

-**Note:** If installation fails for any of the biocLite or external packages (RAIDA, ANCOM) do not despair. `DAtest` will work seamlessly, but will simply exclude methods that depends on these packages.
+**Note:** If installation fails for any of the bioconductor or external packages (RAIDA, ANCOM) do not despair. `DAtest` will work seamlessly, but will simply exclude methods that depends on these packages.